JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ### Calling Kotlin Code from Swift

 We need to show the same text message on the screen.
-As you see, our iPhone application does not show anything.
+As you see, our iOS application does not show anything.
 Let's make it show the `UILabel` with the text message from Kotlin code.
 It is the time to add few more lines into the `ViewController.swift` file, we replace the contents of the file with the following code: